Why are we obsessed with celebrity weddings?

 Manjusha Radhakrishnan, Assistant Editor

 Don’t ask me the name of Italy’s president in 2014, but quiz me about the designer that human rights lawyer Amal wore at her wedding with George Clooney in Lake Como that year, and I can tell you that it was that dreamy off-shoulder Oscar de la Renta gown.
-And that’s the lure of weddings of divinely beautiful stars.
+And that’s the allure of weddings of divinely beautiful stars.
 They sell a dream, and unsuspecting mortals like us with limited access to wealth and privilege want to buy into their dream.
-And our rabid fascination for celebrity culture and weddings is unlikely to fade.
+And our rabid fascination for celebrity culture and weddings will not fade.

 Here’s the thing: there’s something magical when two famous figures in the world of entertainment unite.
 You have idolised them on the big screen, but seeing them married makes them seem more humane.
 And if they found love in the world of harsh online dating, then perhaps there’s hope for everyone.